zbychfish/gi-runner/README.md

 <P>Automates CPFS installation for releases: 3.19.18, 3.19.19, 3.19.20, 3.23.12
 <P>Automates GI installation for releases: 3.2.13, 3.3.0, 3.3.1
 <P>Automates CP4S installation for 1.10 channel
-<P>Automates EDR installation ifor release 1.0.2 (online installation because of bug in the images list)
+<P>Automates EDR installation ifor release 1.0.2 (online installation only because of bug in the images list)
 <P>Supports installation with direct access to the Internet, using proxy or air-gapped (restricted) approach
 <P>Supported storage backends: rook-ceph, ODF, Portworx Essentials (only online installation)
 <P>Implemented OCP architectures: